 So when someone questions the food you are feeding your child, this translates to “you don’t care about your child’s health.”
 And this strikes a huge chord with parents.

 This all reminds me of a conversation I had with a mom friend a while back.
 Her three year old would eat very little — and was very thin.
 I mentioned something about my favorite whole grain waffles and she said, “I used to try nutritious stuff like that, now I just want to get her to eat.”

 It’s the hierarchy of needs.
 If your kid is eating decently well, you have the luxury of making nutrition a priority.
 But if they are barely eating and low on the weight scale — just getting food into them (any food) becomes the new goal.

 Just the other night we had dinner over at my friend’s house.
-Her now 5-year old son who has always been notorious for eating everything all of a sudden wants kid food like mac and cheese, pizza and chicken nuggets.
+Her now 5-year old son who has always been notorious for eating everything all of a sudden wants kid food like mac and cheese, pizza, and chicken nuggets.

-This is why it’s important to have a long-term view with feeding.
+This is why it’s important to have a long-term view of feeding.
 Kids will go through stages and how parents react to them makes a difference over the long-haul.
 I personally don’t think we have to choose between “healthy” and “kid food” – we can provide a variety of everything.

 Around the web

 Angela from Mommy Dietitian is having a color challenge in honor of National Nutrition Month.
-She is asking people to take pictures of their colorful plates and post it on her facebook page.
+She is asking people to take pictures of their colorful plates and post it on her Facebook page.
 The person with the most colorful plate will win a prize.
 I plan to post a colorful burrito soon.

 Dr. Katja Rowell is hosting a Webinar on the trust model of feeding and adoption.
 She will discuss particular issues with adopted kids in terms of eating and the feeding relationship.
-If you are interested, check it out.

 That’s it for now.
 I hope you have a great rest of the week!